TheWidlarzGroup/react-native-video/docs/pages/other/debug.md

 # Debugging

-This page describe usefull tips for debugging and investigating issue in the package or in your application.
+This page describe useful tips for debugging and investigating issue in the package or in your application.

 ## Using the sample app
 This repository contains multiple a sample implementation in example folder.